 Harnas was a force.

 But the extremes ran more than surface deep, most of us got the impression over our short time there that things were not entirely as they seemed.
 Not that the sanctuary wasn’t theoretically doing some amount of good, but that their motives may not be in the best interest for the animals.
 For example, paying volunteers with no experience (myself included) to perform daily tasks like hand-feeding teenage baboons, which resulted in arguably the only moment in my life when I have felt in actual imminent danger from a wild animal.
 Another example was when guests were encouraged to crowd around a two year-old leopard to snap impressively close photos of such a perfect predator.
 No fence, no protection – for the leopard.

 The integrity of purely helping animals had become muddled, and the topic of ‘humanizing’ began wringing up a few moral discrepancies in my mind.
 Was Harnas becoming a private zoo?
 Had they crossed that line between a beneficial amount of human contact and a negative amount?
-And was any amount of human contact more helpful to these animals than harmful?
+Was any amount of human contact more helpful to these animals than harmful?
 I had wanted close-up encounters with wild animals, and I got them.
 But was what I was partaking in good?
 I wasn’t so sure anymore.

 I wasn’t ready then to let go of the desire to work hands-on with wild animals.
 I loved it too much.
 So I left Harnas intent on wanting to help individual wild animals through ‘better’ direct contact.
 I had envisions of how I was going to make a new sanctuary model that was fully geared towards rehabilitation and release of wild animals.
-But I hadn’t totally eliminated the direct contact I would get with the animals during the rehab part.
+But I hadn’t totally eliminated the direct contact I would get with the animals during that process.